*UPDATE 25/11/20: BIRMINGHAM IS CURRENTLY IN TIER 3 AND PUBS, BARS AND RESTAURANTS ARE CLOSED*

 The new local lockdown rules in Birmingham come into play as of Tuesday 15th September.
 Here’s what you need to know re dining out:

-– Groups are limited to 6 when out and households can be mixed.
-You will not be able to book two tables of 6 next to each other and you shouldn’t ask to push tables together or assume you’re entitled to do it yourself in a pub.
+– Bigger groups: you will not be able to book 2 tables of 6 next to each other and you shouldn’t ask to push tables together or assume you’re entitled to do it yourself in a pub.
+You’re not.

-– You can still go boozin (havin a few laughs – niche Chicago reference I’m aware will go over a lot of heads) but again you can only be in a group up to 6.
-Social distancing will likely be more enforced by staff.
+– You can still go boozin (havin a few laughs – niche Chicago reference I’m aware will go over a lot of heads) but again you can only be in a group up to 6 from one household or bubble if you want to sit inside.

-– The same rules apply to hotels, cafes, coffee shops, tea rooms etc as they do to bars, pubs and restaurants.
+– The same rules apply to hotels, cafes, coffee shops, tea rooms etc as they do to bars, pubs and restaurants in Birmingham at the moment.
 Use common sense.

 – Support venues you care about surviving this.
 They need you.
 Also choose places that are following guidelines and putting safety as a priority – we all need to work together now if we want this to end!